ThingWorx Review: Ditching the Duct Tape

 App-ifying Access to Smart, Connected Products

 Want remote access to your smart, connected product?
 Well, there’s an app for that.
-It might sound cliche, but it’s true
+This might sound cliche, but it’s true.

-ThingWorx supports the creation of apps that can connect to your smart, connected products.
-It has something called a Mashup Builder that is something akin to a visual programming environment.
+ThingWorx supports the creation of apps that can connect to your smart products.
+It has an item called a Mashup Builder that is something akin to a visual programming environment.
 Based on the model you’ve built, you can codelessly drag and drop different components into an app.
-That can then be presented as a web application, a web dashboard, or even an app for a mobile device.
+That can then be presented as a web application, a web dashboard, or an app for a mobile device.

 Getting the Edge Involved

 Lots of companies are talking about the edge and how important it is for IoT.
 But what’s involved?
 Why is it important?